Skip to main content

 For more details visit: Reminders

-The Board Configuration will automatically keep your ticket statuses up to date.
+The Preset Statuses will automatically keep your ticket statuses up to date.
 These should all be set up to maintain visibility, clean tickets, and record keeping.
 Our best practice recommendation is to create separate statuses for TimeZest within your PSA.

 Status after creation is the status after an invite is sent to the client.
 Use a status that does not have any email workflows attached to it inside your PSA.
 As TimeZest has reminders built in, any workflow emails from your PSA will create noise for your clients.